 What level is the course and do I need any particular skills?

 The course is aimed at students who read music, since course materials include written music notation.
-A basic understanding of chord types, and the ability to play major scales in several keys on your instrument, will be useful.
+A basic understanding of chord types, and the ability to play major and minor scales in several keys on your instrument, will be useful.

 How will I be taught, and will there be any work outside the class?

-You will get the most from the course if you are able to revise and practise between sessions; materials will be supplied to support your independent practice.
+There will be demonstrations in the session to consolidate areas of study; we will analyse classic solos for their characteristic features.
+You will get the most from the course if you are able to practise between sessions; materials will be supplied to support your independent practice.

 Are there any other costs?
 Is there anything I need to bring?